catamtz3/AVL-verify/README.md

 ## The assignment

-Write Java code for an Θ(n) worst-case algorithm that verifies that a tree is actually an AVL tree in `VerifyAVL.java`.
+Write Java code for an $`\Theta(n)`$ worst-case algorithm that verifies that a tree is actually an AVL tree in `VerifyAVL.java`.

 You may assume the nodes of the tree have the following definition given in `AVLNode.java`.

+When examining a tree, you must verify:
+- the BST Property
-You must verify the BST Property, the AVL Balance Condition, and the correctness of the height information.
+- the AVL Balance Condition
+- the correctness of the height information.

 If it fails *any* of these properties, return `false`.
 Otherwise, return `true`.

 You can assume that the keys and heights will not exceed `Integer.MAX_VALUE`.

 ## Grading

-We will be running an autograder with **many hidden test cases** to grade your submission.
-You will receive points for each test case you pass.
+We will be running an autograder to grade your submission.
+All the tests are public, so your final grade on Gradescope will be what goes into the gradebook.
 The points will be weighted more heavily on our stress tests, so note that the majority of the points you can get require that your code works without question.

 ## Testing